SupashipHQ/sdk/README.md

-# DarkFeature SDK
+# Supaship SDK

-A collection of SDKs for DarkFeature that provides feature flag management for various platforms and frameworks.
+A collection of SDKs for Supaship that provides feature flag management for various platforms and frameworks.
 This monorepo is designed to house multiple SDKs, with more packages planned for the future.

 ## Packages

 This monorepo contains the following packages:

-- [@darkfeature/sdk-javascript](./packages/javascript/README.md) - Core JavaScript SDK for feature flag management
+- [@supashiphq/sdk-javascript](./packages/javascript/README.md) - Core JavaScript SDK for feature flag management

 More packages will be added in the future to support additional platforms and frameworks.